 Federal, state and local sanctions for unlawful possession or distribution of illicit drugs range from probation and forfeiture of property to fines and imprisonment.
 For example, the sanctions against an individual for distribution of, or possession with intent to distribute, controlled substances can be from a minimum of 10 years imprisonment to a maximum of life imprisonment, with fines up to \$4 million.
-Sanctions can increase for repeat offenders or for offenses resulting in death or serious bodily harm, and can be doubled for each of the following occurrences: distribution to persons under 21 years of age, distribution.
+Sanctions can increase for repeat offenders or for offenses resulting in death or serious bodily harm, and can be doubled for each of the following occurrences: distribution to persons under 21 years of age, distribution within 1000 feet of a college or university, or employing someone under 18 in the distribution.
 Attempt or conspiracy to commit a crime can be treated as severely as the intended offense.
 Effective September 1, 1989, conviction for any violation of any state or federal drug law can lead to ineligibility for any federal benefit (including grants and loans).

-Those concern about their own substance use or worried about a friend can seek assistance with complete confidentiality.
+Those concerned about their own substance use or worried about a friend can seek assistance with complete confidentiality.
 Students should consult with their training analyst but may also contact the Dean of Students or another administrator if they would like further assistance